Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

     In the Tizen Studio menu, select **Project &gt; Build Automatically**.

-    If you select this option, whenever the source or a resource is changed and saved, the Tizen Studio automatically recognizes any saved changes and rebuilds the project source.
+    If you select this option, whenever the source or a resource is changed and saved, Tizen Studio automatically recognizes any saved changes and rebuilds the project source.

 -   Manual build: